-When we hear about Saint Tropez, we all think about yachts, expensive cars, celebrities, actors, singers, brands and exclusive hotels.
+When we hear about Saint Tropez in South France, we all think about yachts, expensive cars, celebrities, actors, singers, brands and exclusive hotels.
 Well, Saint Tropez is all these but it is also more.
 It is also a picturesque fishing village, preserved perfectly, where everyone could have a great time according to the money he is willing to spend.
 Let’s see how you can spend a memorable summer morning in this famous village at Cote D’ Azur.

 The most common way to arrive in Saint Tropez is by car.
 Park your car in the enormous Parking Du Nouveau Port (no way you won’t find a spot) and then follow Rue General Allard, which leads directly to the Old Harbour.
 On your way you come across numerous shops, most of them selling beachwear.